nootkan/classic-press-formspammertrap-plugin/README.txt

 == Changelog ==

+= 1.5.4 =
+* **🆕 Integration & Stability**
+* Added WordPress/ClassicPress database adapter: automatically uses site DB credentials (no manual edits required).
+* Changed legacy FormSpammerTrap core to load on **front-end only**, eliminating rare admin “critical error” pages (e.g., after creating a user) due to legacy `mysqli` sanity checks.
+* No changes to spam protection logic, submissions dashboard, import/export, or color customization.
+* Verified compatibility with WooCommerce; no checkout/account hooks are modified.
+* Deprecated the temporary mu-plugin PHPMailer shim; it is no longer required and can be removed.

 = 1.5.3 =
 * **🔒 COMPREHENSIVE SECURITY UPDATE**
+*Note: As of 1.5.4, the mu-plugin mentioned below is no longer required.*
 * Fixed multiple XSS (Cross-Site Scripting) vulnerabilities in admin interface output
 * Enhanced input sanitization using WordPress security functions (esc_html, sanitize_text_field, sanitize_email)
 * Fixed Path Traversal vulnerabilities in file upload and directory creation functions